Devendra2411/GenerateScriptsFromExcel/README.md

 By Default if you dont give charactersToReplace and charactersToReplaceWith it will check for SingleQuote(') and will replace it with ('') if present

-You Can Clone the Project and you can import Postman Collection and you use the service
+You Can Clone the Project and you can import Postman Collection and you can start using the service